Post Master's Nurse Educator Certificate

 Note: Students are responsible for arranging their clinical preceptor and site for the Practicum course.
 It is the student’s responsibility to maintain clinical eligibility to practice during the program.
-It is recommended that the student become comfortable in the clinical setting in preparation for Practicum.
+It is recommended that students maintain active clinical practice setting in preparation for the practicum course.

 In addition to the admission requirements for UMKC, the requirements for admission into the NEC program are:

 - MSN from an accredited nursing program